alastor0325/blog/_posts/2021-01-09-behind-the-scenes-:-watching-media-on-the-browser.md

 Another question pops out, **what would happen if the input and the output have different audio channel layout?**

 If we only have stereo data, how can they be played on 5.1 sound system?
-What data would be filled into those channels that doesn’t exist in stereo?
+What data should be filled into those channels that don’t exist in stereo?
 Eeg. center.
-Apparently we need some convertion.
+Apparently we need some conversion.

 When the input has more channels than the output, we need to perform **downmixing**.
 When the input has less channels then the output, **upmixing** is required.
-That would simply be done by applying the original data with a convertion matrix, which is defined in [this specification](https://www.itu.int/dms_pubrec/itu-r/rec/bs/R-REC-BS.775-3-201208-I!!PDF-E.pdf).
+That would simply be done by applying the original data with a conversion matrix, which is defined in [this specification](https://www.itu.int/dms_pubrec/itu-r/rec/bs/R-REC-BS.775-3-201208-I!!PDF-E.pdf).
 If you're interest in more details on how is **downmixing/upmixing** performed, check [this article](https://chunminchang.github.io/blog/post/audio-5-1#mixing).

 Then browsers finally are able to send those audio data into the audio hardwares by using some audio back libraries.
 In Firefox, we use [cubeb](https://github.com/mozilla/cubeb) to perform cross-platform(Windows/MacOS/Linux/Android) implementation.
 By wrapping platform specific details in API cubeb provides, Firefox are able to easily send data to audio driver and play them to users.